Inconsistent information in GENIE MCTruth record

 - it does that only on the trajectory of the particles, not on the "generated vertex": in each particle, they are inconsistent

 - it does that only on particles with status

 1: positions of the different particles in the truth record are inconsistent

 - fix point (2) only: all trajectories get consistent, but the generator vertex still points to the place where GENIE originally generated the particle

 - fix both points: generated vertices will lose the connection with the original generation location but will gain consistency with the particle position

 The latter strategy might be the precursor of the former.

-#1 Updated by Robert Hatcher almost 2 years ago
+#1 Updated by Robert Hatcher about 2 years ago